How to Choose a Sit-Stand Desk in Australia (2026 Buying Guide)

 2. Choosing the Right Desk Size

 Australian home offices are often compact, so getting the dimensions right is crucial.
 A desk that is too small will feel cramped, while one that is too large will dominate the room.
+Consider your available space and the equipment you need to accommodate.

 Width Guidelines